indorseio/connections/README.md

 # Indorse Connections Feature #

-Public repository for the Connections feature for Indorse.

 This is the code for the smart contract to be used for the Indorse connections feature.

 The contract code is in './contracts' and the testing suite exists in './test'.